-- 1. Where a Tournament is played in two stages a Qualifying Stage and a Final / Plate Stage Master Point awards are as follows. - (a) Qualifying Stage: Session "C" Points and Session "A" Points as per the standard Table for the Total field. - (b) Final Stage: Session "C" Points and Session "A" Points as per the standard Table for the number of Contestants in the Final section.
-Overall placings as per the standard 15A Point Table for the number of Contestants in the Total field.

-- (c) Plate Stage: Session "C" Points and Session "A" Points as per the standard Table for the number of Contestants in the Plate section.
-Overall placings as per the standard 15A Point Table for the number of Contestants in the Total field, i.e. "A" Points for the Plate Stage will commence from the last placing of the Final Stage. - 2.
-Where a Tournament is played in two stages a Qualifying Stage and then a Final and a separate Consolation event, with additional entries accepted Master Point awards are as follows. - (a) Qualifying Stage: Session "C" Points and Session "A" Points as per the standard Table for the Total field. - (b) Final Stage: Session "C" Points and Session "A" Points as per the standard Table for the number of Contestants in the Final section.
+- 1. Option One Where a Tournament is played in two stages; a Qualifying Stage and a Final / Plate Stage Masterpoint awards are as follows. - (a) Qualifying Stage: Session "C" Points and Session "A" Points as per the standard Table for the Total field. - (b) Final Stage: Session "C" Points and Session "A" Points as per the standard Table for the number of Contestants in the Final section.
+Overall placings as per the standard 15A Point Table for the number of Contestants in the Total field. - (c) Plate Stage: Session "C" Points and Session "A" Points as per the standard Table for the number of Contestants in the Plate section.
+Overall placings as per the standard 15A Point Table for the number of Contestants in the Total field, i.e. "A" Points for the Plate Stage will commence from the last placing of the Final Stage. - (d) Consolation Stage: Session "C" Points and Session "A" Points as per the standard Table for the number of Contestants in the Consolation section.
+Overall placings as per the standard 15A Point Table for the number of Contestants in the Total field, i.e. "A" Points for the Consolation Stage will commence from the last placing of the Plate Stage - 2.
+Option Two Where a Tournament is played in two stages; a Qualifying Stage and then a Final and a separate Consolation event, with additional entries accepted Masterpoint awards are as follows. - (a) Qualifying Stage: Session "C" Points and Session "A" Points as per the standard Table for the Total field. - (b) Final Stage: Session "C" Points and Session "A" Points as per the standard Table for the number of Contestants in the Final section.
 Overall placings as per the standard 15A Point Table for the number of Contestants in the Total field. - (c) Consolation Event: Session "C" Points and Session "A" Points as per the standard Table for the number of Contestants in the Consolation event for a 3A Point event.
 Overall placings as per the standard 3A Point Table for the number of Contestants in the Consolation event.
-A minimum of 44 boards must be played.
+A minimum of 44 boards must be played. - 3.
+Option Three The tournament is played in one stage with all pairs playing all other pairs in a barometered event.
+Session "C" points and Session "A" points as per the standard Table for the Total field.
+Overall placings as per the standard 15A Point Table for the number of Contestants in the Total field.